sternelee/front-end/Mac开发环境.md

 ##The php.ini and php-fpm.ini file can be found in:
 ##    /usr/local/etc/php/7.1/
-## To have launchd start php@7.1 now and restart at login:
+## To have launched start php@7.1 now and restart at login:
 brew services start php@7.1
 ## Or, if you don't want/need a background service you can just run:
   php-fpm